NicoleJaneway/dc-eviction-regression/README.md

 Goals:
  -
- The goal of this analysis is to gain a better understanding of the relationship between Planned Unit Developments (PUDs) and eviction rates in Washington, D.C.
+ The goal of this analysis is to gain a better understanding of the relationship between Planned Unit Developments (PUDs), demographic factors, and eviction rates in Washington, D.C.

 Summary and Links to Files: